Spring til indhold.

 Another challenge has been the operational side of entrepreneurship.
 I am not naturally interested in bookkeeping, yet running a business requires financial discipline and structure.
 Learning to stay focused on this responsibility has been necessary.

 What has driven me most is a deep confidence that I can carry the responsibility of the work I take on.
-I know that I can lead processes and facilitate in ways that create clarity, trust, and movement.
+I know that I can lead processes and facilitate in ways that create clarity, trust and forward movement.

-During my master and the past year, I have developed strong facilitation skills that allow me to guide complex conversations and development processes.
-Through my training in protreptic dialogue, I have become skilled in philosophical conversations that help people clarify values, assumptions, and direction.
+Through my master’s work and the past year of practice, I have developed strong facilitation skills that enable me to guide complex conversations and development processes.
+My training in protreptic dialogue has strengthened my ability to conduct philosophical conversations that help people clarify values, assumptions and direction.

-My master’s project deepened my work with aesthetics and creativity as pathways to reflection and understanding, perspectives that are still uncommon in many professional contexts.
-These approaches open new ways of thinking and enable people to engage with challenges from different angles.
+My master’s project deepened my work with aesthetics and creativity as pathways to reflection and understanding, perspectives that remain uncommon in many professional contexts.
+These approaches open new ways of thinking and allow people to engage with challenges from different angles.

 I have also learned to truly listen.
 Deep listening requires both courage and time, yet it creates the conditions for meaningful dialogue and genuine insight.
 This is something my clients consistently highlight as one of the most valuable aspects of working with me.

 My podcast is also an important learning space.
-By inviting people with strong expertise from other fields into conversations, I gain insights I would not otherwise encounter.
-These dialogues continually expand my understanding of change, relationships, and development.
+By inviting people with expertise from other fields into conversation, I gain insights I would not otherwise encounter.

 Just as importantly, I allow myself to play.
-I experiment with facilitation methods, exercises, and aesthetic approaches, trying things out to see what creates reflection and movement.
-It is genuinely fun and the more I explore, the braver I become in my practice.
+I experiment with facilitation methods, exercises and aesthetic approaches to discover what creates reflection and movement.
+It is genuinely enjoyable, and the more I explore, the braver I become in my practice.

-For me, staying innovative is about staying curious, listening deeply, and giving myself permission to explore, experiment, and then I grow and customers return and new arrive.
+For me, staying innovative means staying curious, listening deeply and giving myself permission to explore and experiment.
+This continuous development strengthens my work, encourages clients to return and allows new ones to find me.

 When you share your intention, conversations begin to open doors.
-Don’t hesitate to invite people for a walk-and-talk or a cup of coffee.
-Informal conversations can lead to insights, support, and unexpected opportunities.
-Even via LinkedIn.
+Don’t hesitate to invite people for a walk and talk or a cup of coffee.
+Informal conversations, even via LinkedIn, can lead to insights, support and unexpected opportunities.

-I also discovered how rewarding it can be to seek out existing support structures.
+I also discovered the value of seeking out existing support structures.
 In my local municipality, Business Aabenraa provides guidance specifically for entrepreneurs.
-I reached out when I needed help to build my website as I wanted to collaborate with small, local businesses like my own.
-Through them, I also received communication advice and legal guidance when negotiating an agreement with my employer to reduce my working hours.
+I reached out when I needed help building my website because I wanted to collaborate with small, local businesses like my own.
+Through them, I also received communication advice and legal guidance when negotiating an agreement with my employer.

 Had I known every step in advance, I might never have taken the leap.
 For me, it was about allowing myself to explore and play within boundaries I set myself.